12 chili recipes that will warm you up from the inside

 Try this easy 1-pot gluten-free bean chiliPlay Video - 3:53

 This is one of the simplest and most nourishing recipes.
-It only takes 10 minutes to put together and it's wonderfully filling and comforting.
+It only takes 10 minutes to put together and it's wonderfully filling.
 It's a great dish to make if you're feeding lots of people, too, as it's no more complicated to make for 12 people than it is for two.
 Also, it requires almost no chopping, so you won't be in the kitchen for hours!

 RELATED: 21 casserole recipes that'll keep the whole family full and happy